sa-koitchio/beatsaber-to-adhs/README.md

 -Only 1 function per dll file.
 I know its stupid but thats how it is due to the way I load the mods.

--The function MUST take a double or integer value and MUST RETURN an Integer value.
+-The function must take 2 string values and MUST RETURN an Integer value (Wether successful execution of the mod or not, to prevent the game from crashing).

 -The dll files can use libraries or web requests.
 (For example rich presence or other system stuff)